Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement

-Before moving on to Section~\ref{sec:non-int}, we refer to a connection between the model studied in this work and the model of a topological Kondo insulator\cite{Alexandrov_2014_PRB_End} that has gained some attention recently.
-Let us imagine a scenario where the $f$-electrons are strongly interacting, behaving as highly localised Wannier states or `local moment' spins.
-Then, the non-local, diagonal $c$-$f$ hybridisation implies a $p$-wave type coupling.
-The lattice structure of certain heavy fermion materials, with strong spin-orbit coupling, indeed results in such non-local hybridisation due to the crystal field environment\cite{Alexandrov_2015_PRL, ahamed2018rare}.
+Before moving on to Section~\ref{sec:non-int}, we refer to a connection between the model studied in this work and the model of a topological Kondo insulator~\cite{Alexandrov_2014_PRB_End} that has gained some attention recently.
+Let us imagine a scenario where the $f$-electrons are strongly interacting, behaving as highly localized Wannier states or `local moment' spins.
+Then, the non-local, diagonal $c$-$f$ hybridization implies a $p$-wave type coupling.
+The lattice structure of certain heavy fermion materials, with strong spin-orbit coupling, indeed results in such non-local hybridization due to the crystal field environment~\cite{Alexandrov_2015_PRL, ahamed2018rare}.
 Its origin lies in the overlap between orbitals with different symmetries.
-In a specialised limit of the interaction strength (where a Hubbard Stratonovich transformation may be applied), this interacting $p$-wave Kondo insulator model maps onto an effective non-interacting model\cite{Alexandrov_2014_PRB_End} that has the same structure as the Hamiltonian discussed in this work, albeit, $t_{c_1}=t_{c_2}$, $t_{f_1}=t_{f_2}$, and, $v_1=v_2$.
-In this limit, the sign difference in the diagonal hybridisation is required to ensure the topological behaviour of the p-wave Kondo insulator model.
-Thus, in this limit, the model supports exponentially localised edge states at each boundary with the topological invariant belonging to topological class D characterised by $\mathbb{Z}_2$\cite{Alexandrov_2014_PRB_End}.
+In a specialized limit of the interaction strength (where a Hubbard Stratonovich transformation may be applied), this interacting $p$-wave Kondo insulator model maps onto an effective non-interacting model~\cite{Alexandrov_2014_PRB_End} that has the same structure as the Hamiltonian discussed in this work, albeit, $t_{c_1}=t_{c_2}$, $t_{f_1}=t_{f_2}$, and, $v_1=v_2$.
+In this limit, the sign difference in the diagonal hybridization is required to ensure the topological behaviour of the \textit{p}-wave Kondo insulator model.
+Thus, in this limit, the model supports exponentially localized edge states at each boundary with the topological invariant belonging to topological class D characterized by $\mathbb{Z}_2$~\cite{Alexandrov_2014_PRB_End}.

-In this work, we consider the most general scenario of the non-interacting system, as we explore the entire parameter space by relaxing the above-discussed limits in a systematic way.
+In this work, we consider the most general scenario of the non-interacting system, exploring the entire parameter space by systematically relaxing the above-discussed limits.
 As mentioned earlier, for interactions, we include a density-density interaction between the two orbitals residing on the two chains as shown in Equation~\ref{eqn:H_int1}.
 In the following sections, we calculate and discuss the phase diagrams for the non-interacting system, followed by the interacting Hamiltonian.